Lyriian/MES/README.md

-# MES
+# Making Embedded Systems
-Assignments for the making embedded systems course
+This is a repository for assignments associated with the [Making Embedded Systems](https://classpert.com/classpertx/courses/making-embedded-systems/cohort) course on Classpert.